nexmo-community/nexmo-messages-facebook-dialogflow/README.md

 To get this up and running:

 - Clone the repo and run `npm install`
-- Rename `.env.sample` to `.env` and fill out all the enviroment vars required
+- Rename `.env.sample` to `.env` and fill out all the environment vars required
 - Run `npm run dev` to start things up!

 ## Google Dialogflow Settings